 We focus our residential mortgage sales efforts on first-time buyers, subsequent purchasers moving home and the remortgage market.
 In current market conditions, we are particularly keen to support our existing members and have introduced products to support first-time buyers.
 First-time buyers offer a significant potential for additional sources of income through the distribution of insurance and personal investment products.
-During the six-month period ended September 30, 2014 period, additional controls have been applied through policy and product changes to ensure the profile of new lending remains within the Group's risk appetite.
-The proportion of new lending to first time buyers has reduced during the period by 4% to 27% and 73% to experienced buyers.
-This compares to the six months ended, September, 30 2013 when 31% of residential mortgage advances were to first-time buyers and 69% to experienced buyers.
+The proportion of new lending to first time buyers has remained stable at 27% during the period during the six months ended September 30, 2015 with 73% to experienced buyers (compared to 27% of residential mortgage advances to first-time buyers and 73% to experienced buyers for ended September 30, 2014).